ilyakurdyukov/jpeg-quantsmooth/README.md

 ## WebAssembly

 Web version available [here](https://ilyakurdyukov.github.io/jpeg-quantsmooth/).
-Runs in your browser, none of your data is send outside.
+Images are processed locally on your computer.
-But without multithreading and SIMD optimizations it works noticeably slower.
+Without multithreading and SIMD optimizations it runs slower than native code.

 ## Usage